roovo/obsidian-card-board/README.md

 - Create new boards (using the + icon next to _BOARDS_).
 - Configure your boards.
-- Customize the names of the built-in column names.
+- Customize the names of the built-in columns.
 - Delete any boards you no longer need.
 - Choose whether to use Cardboard, Dataview or Tasks format for marking task completion.